SamuelJKlein/VBA-challenge/README.md

 Sub stockChallenge().vb is the script I wrote.

-Results.png is the screenshot of the results
+Results.png is the screenshot of the results.